your-company/your-token/documents/culture.md

 ## Values

-* Profit as a means to an end, not and end in itself
+* Profit as a means to an end, not an end in itself
 * Ownership according to entrepreneurship; influence according to contribution
 * Altruistic reciprocity
 * Radical transparency